TylerLeonhardt/vscode-pester-test-adapter/README.md

-# Example Test Adapter for Visual Studio Code
+# Pester Test Adapter for Visual Studio Code

-This repository contains an example for implementing a `TestAdapter` extension that works with the [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.
+This repository contains a [Pester](https://github.com/Pester/Pester) implementation of a `TestAdapter` extension that works with the
+[Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension.

 More documentation can be found in the [Test Adapter API repository](https://github.com/hbenl/vscode-test-adapter-api).